asyarb/HDSupport-Docs/content/blog/getting-started/index.md

 ### Setting Up The Backend

-4. Export a copy of the HDSupport MySQL database.
+4. **Export** a copy of the HDSupport MySQL database.
-    1. Log-in to HDSupport.
+    1. **Log-in** to HDSupport.
     2. Navigate to **Administration** -> **PHP MyAdmin**.
-    3. Log-in with credentials.
+    3. **Log-in** with credentials.
 (If you don't know these, ask around)
     4. Expand the left-hand collapse menu to: **itshdsupport_p**
     5. Click on **Export** in the top menu.
     6. Leave the options as their default (or configure it if you know what you're doing) and click **Go**.
 This should download a .sql file you will import later.
 5. Navigate to your **PHP MyAdmin** or equivalent console within MAMP.
-6. Create an empty database.
+6. **Create an empty database**.
 You can leave the encoding/collation as 'utf8-general-ci'.
-7. Define a user account.
+7. **Define a user account**.
 This user should generally have all global privileges.
-8. Import the .sql file we exported in step 3.
+8. **Import** the .sql file we exported in step 3.
 You should see the full DB structure in a few minutes.
     > #### Having trouble with importing?
     >
     > You may need to change the maximum allowed memory a script can utilize to successfully import the .sql file.
 You can change this in your php.ini file in your Apache config.
-9. Update the **"connect_db.php"** file within **"./server/database"** to contain the appropriate information you specified in steps 5 and 6.
+9. Update the `connect_db.php` file within `./server/database` to contain the appropriate information you specified in steps 5 and 6.
-10. Update the **"do_auth.php"** file within **"./server/routes"**.
+10. Update the `do_auth.php` file within `./server/routes`.
 Set your UH Number and Username in the appropriate `$_SESSION` variable.
-11. Create a directory within **htdocs** (for XAMPP) that will serve your server files.
-I would recommend something like: **"hdsupport-server"**.
+11. Create a directory within `htdocs` (for XAMPP) that will serve your server files.
+I would recommend something like: `hdsupport-server`.
-12. Copy the contents of **./server** to the htdocs directory you specified in step 11.
+12. Copy the contents of `./server` to the htdocs directory you specified in step 11.

 ### Setting Up The Frontend

 13. Run `npm install` in the root directory.
 This should take a few minutes.
-14. Update the **"package.json"** file within the root directory you cloned the git repository to and change the `proxy` field to point to the **/routes** folder you copied over in step 12.
+14. Update the `package.json` file within the root directory and change the `proxy` field to point to the `/routes` folder you copied over in step 12.
 You should see a sample of this already present.
-15. Create an **'env.development'** file in the root directory with the following contents:
+15. Create an `env.development` file in the root directory with the following contents:

 ```javascript
 REACT_APP_SLACK_TOKEN=